 Booze, togas and a persistent Mariachi band: The story of Scotland at Mexico 86

 “Toga!
 Toga!
 Toga!” chants Gordon Strachan.
-Now responsible for leading the national side to glory as manager, the former Scotland midfielder’s most vivid memory of representing his country during Mexico 86 came not on the pitch, but off it, while dressed as an ancient Roman.
+The former Scotland midfielder’s most vivid memory of representing his country during Mexico 86 came not on the pitch, but off it, while dressed as an ancient Roman.

 “There was nothing to do,” Strachan tells FourFourTwo.
 “No TV and you had one phone call a week, so we ended up in robes with flowers stuck in our hair, having a drink after the last game.
 Nobody else was there but us lads, it was good fun.
 You wouldn’t get away with that these days.”